JCotton1123/netmanage/README.md

 # Netmanage

 A Cisco-centric open source network management solution, NetManage was designed to increase the efficency of a network team and provide the technical means to institute various best practices.

-NetManage combines features from tools like [RANCID](http://www.shrubbery.net/rancid/), [NetDisco](http://www.netdisco.org/), and others into a more user-friendly and powerful tool that is easy to setup.
+NetManage combines features from other popular tools into a more user-friendly and powerful tool.
+It is also easy to deploy and maintain thanks to the orchestration tools that are developed along side it.

 ## Feature Set